What do children know about their parents? I mean, really know about them.

-What All Children Want Their Parents to Know Relating to Adult Children The Bill of Rights for Parents of Adults
+What All Children Want Their Parents to Know, Relating to Adult Children and The Bill of Rights for Parents of Adults.

-Of course, my kids think they know me, and to a large degree they do.
+My kids think they know me — and to a large degree they do.
 But I think they, along with children around the globe, fill in the spaces with their own ideas, create their own narrative, project and assume.

 I’d like to change that.

 I think this blog post is my first step.